River delta

 A satellite perspective of the river delta of the Lena river, Russia.

 A satellite perspective of the Amazon Delta, in South America.

-NASA A satellite perspective, in false color, the River Nile Delta.
+NASA satellite perspective, in false color, the River Nile Delta.

-A river delta is a landform, archetypically triangular, created by the deposition of the sediments that are carried by the waters of a river, where the river merges with a body of slow-moving water or with a body of stagnant water.
+A river delta is a landform, typically triangular, created by the deposition of the sediments that are carried by the waters of a river, where the river merges with a body of slow-moving water or with a body of stagnant water.
 The creation of a river delta occurs at the river mouth, where the river merges into an ocean, a sea, or an estuary, into a lake, a reservoir, or (more rarely) into another river that cannot carry away the sediment supplied by the feeding river.
 Etymologically, the term river delta derives from the triangular shape (Δ) of the uppercase Greek letter delta.
 In hydrology, the dimensions of a river delta are determined by the balance between the watershed processes that supply sediment and the watershed processes that redistribute, sequester, and export the supplied sediment into the receiving basin.

 River deltas are important in human civilization, as they are major agricultural production centers and population centers.
 They can provide coastline defence and can impact drinking water supply.
 They are also ecologically important, with different species' assemblages depending on their landscape position.
 On geologic timescales, they are also important carbon sinks.